DhruTewa/Flight-Price-Prediction-Project/README.md

  - Onehot Encoding
  - Data Imputation

-We will evaluate algorithms using the Mean Squared Error (MSE) metric.
-MSE will give a gross idea of how wrong all predictions are.We will use 10-fold cross-validation.

-For model developement we are selecting three linear models
-- Linear Regression(LR)
-- Lasso Regression(LASO)
-- Elasctic Net(EN)

 ## Model Developement([code](https://github.com/DhruTewa/Salary-Prediction-Project/blob/master/Salary%20Prediction%20Project_Model%20Creation.ipynb))

-For creating baseline model I selected:
+We will evaluate algorithms using the Root Mean Squared Error (RMSE) metric.
+RMSE will give a gross idea of how wrong all predictions are.We will use 10-fold cross-validation.

 - Linear Regression(LR)
 - Decision Tree Regressor(DTR)